 1. Decarbonising the EU gas supply

-The EU need gas in the next 10 years and beyond to face (even reduced) local energy demand and biomethane is the primary available renewable gas to decarbonise the supply.
+The EU needs renewable gas in the next 10 years and beyond to face (even reduced) local energy demand.
+Biomethane is the primary available renewable gas to decarbonise the supply.

 Two specific targets are needed to pull gas decarbonisation: